 Finally, we cannot stress enough how important it is that people do not remarry without first concluding their divorces properly we would always recommend that legal advice is taken before the remarriage so as to ensure your position is protected.

-If you have any questions about the remarriage trap, then feel free to call one of our specialist family lawyers.
+If you have any questions about the remarriage trap, then feel free to call one of our specialist family solicitors in Chester.